mikaeljan/UdacityFifthProject/README.md

 - Bootstraps

 ### Files and directories:
-1. Static - for .css and .js
+1. Static directory - for .css and .js
-2. Templates - for .html files
+2. Templates directory - for .html files
 3. JSON files - for Google and FB authentication
 4. db_setup.py, db_populate.py - for creating and populating DB
 5. itemscatalog.db - file representing the DB
-6. application.py for running the file
+6. application.py for running the app

 # RUNNING